 We published our rapid review looking at how UK aid learns in September 2019 and made four recommendations.
-When we followed up a year later, we found the government’s progress towards implementing our recommendations to be inadequate.
-More details about next steps can be found in the ‘Further scrutiny’ tab.
+We have followed up on the government’s progress towards implementing our recommendations three times.
+Find out more in the ‘Further scrutiny’ tab.

 As ICAI has observed in many of its reviews, applying learning to programmes is fundamental to the quality, impact and value for money of UK aid.
 Since 2015, the UK government has involved more departments in the spending of UK aid.
 Around a quarter of the £14 billion annual aid budget is now spent outside the Department for International Development (DFID).
 This has given rise to a major organisational learning challenge, as 18 departments have worked to acquire the knowledge and skills to spend aid effectively.